SG-Robotics-Open-Source/ros2_orion_ws/README.md

     *   You will see the robot model move within RViz.
 The wheels will spin, and the `base_footprint` will glide across the grid.

 **What you are seeing is the end-to-end data flow:** Your keyboard creates a `Twist` message, the hardware interface calculates the kinematics, and `robot_state_publisher` visualizes the result in RViz.
 This confirms the entire foundational software stack is working correctly.

+## For Hardware Users (Advanced)

+This repository also contains other launch files, such as digital_twin.launch.py.
+These files are intended for use with the physical Orion robot.

+They are different because they also start the hardware_interface_node, which will actively try to connect to the Teensy microcontroller via a USB port (/dev/ttyACM0).
+If you run these launch files without the hardware connected, they will not work as expected.

 ## Acknowledgment
 This work was made possible through an internship at CSIR-NAL.
 The URDF model and control concepts were inspired by and adapted from the work of Automatic Addison and Yahboom Technology on their Rosmaster X3.